CmrCrabs/NEA/paperwork.typ

 - Does not have exact PBR lighting, but still derives its lighting from PBR theory
 - Is intended to have minimal frametime impact while operating on low end hardware, so has a lower resolution, using a less complicated spectrum
 - Has a more detailed foam simulation, where they convolve the foam map with a stylised texture, and use Unreal Engine's particle system to simulate sea spray
-The implementation is closed source, so I do not have access to any source code.
-Any information I could find was primarily from a conference they held on its development.
+The implementation is closed source, so I do not have access to any detailed implementation information.
+Anything I could find was primarily from a conference they held on its development.
 === Acerola
 Acerola's ocean simulation was made as part of a pseudo-educational youtube series on simulating water in games.
 It has a few notable similarities, and key benefits over others:
 - It is a realistic simulation, using a spectrum that is (As far as I am aware) fully in-line with the most recent oceanographic literature